Request a Demo Search

 What is volunteer management?

-Volunteer management is the process that a nonprofit organization uses to recruit, track, engage, and retain volunteers.
-By developing a strong volunteer management strategy, a nonprofit’s team can build a positive and immersive volunteer experience that will help cultivate lasting, mutually-beneficial supporter relationships.
+By developing a strong volunteer management strategy, a nonprofit’s team can build a positive and immersive volunteer experience that will help cultivate lasting, mutually beneficial supporter relationships.
+This strategy involves optimizing the volunteer management lifecycle, which encompasses the stages volunteers go through to become more involved with your organization.

-The essential elements of volunteer management
+Essential elements of a volunteer management strategy

 Your volunteer management strategy will be unique to your organization.
 However, the basic steps of the volunteer management process will look similar across all nonprofits.